arpa2/libarpa2service/doc/design/a2idacl-intro.md

 There are two forms of an A2ID.
 The core form and the extended form.
 The core form is the base identity of an A2ID.
 It has a localpart with only the name segment.
 Each A2ID has exactly one core form.
-The extended form is a form that is based on the core form but extended with extra segments.
+The extended form is a form that is based on the core form but extended with optional segments and/or a sigflags segment, hereafter "extra segments".
 There are practically an infinite number of extended forms that can be made out of a core form.

 ### Core form

 The core form of a GENERIC and SERVICE A2ID consist of a name segment followed by the domain name.
 The core form of a DOMAINONLY A2ID is just the domain name without a localpart.
-See [A2ID grammar] for a precise definition of the structure of an A2ID.
+See [A2ID grammar] for an exact definition of the structure of an A2ID.

 Example core form of a GENERIC A2ID: